 - Structural problems of the urinary tract.
 These may be present at birth or develop later in life.

-Call your doctor immediately if painful urination or other symptoms of a urinary tract infection (UTI) occur with:
+Call your doctor now if painful urination or other symptoms of a urinary tract infection (UTI) occur with:

 - Nausea and vomiting.